wavemaker/docs/learn/app-development/widgets/prefab/entity-extraction-from-documents.md

 ![/learn/assets/entity-extraction-from-document-picture1.png](/learn/assets/entity-extraction-from-document-picture1.png)

 4. Bind the “URL” and “Entities” (properties of prefab) on your page.
-URL is the path to the file (uploaded to the project) to be processed and Entities are labels from the document which are required to be extract their values.
+URL is the path of the document to download and processed.  and Entities are labels from the document which are required to be extract their values.

 ![/learn/assets/entity-extraction-from-document-picture2.png](/learn/assets/entity-extraction-from-document-picture2.png)
 ![/learn/assets/entity-extraction-from-document-picture3.png](/learn/assets/entity-extraction-from-document-picture3.png)